-The new JB 200 is both a tribute to and an update of the historic model developed by Jacques Bianchi in the early 1980s.
-Reissuing a historic watch is never easy.
-In fact, it is a delicate exercise.
+The JB 200 Kickstarter 2021 is both a tribute and an update to the historic model developed at the very beginning of the 80s.
+Re-issuing a historic watch is never easy.
+In truth, it is a delicate exercise.
 Should it be reproduced identically?
-Or should the aesthetic and technical codes be revisited to modernize it from A to Z?
-Should we take inspiration from it to open new creative paths?
-The possibilities were numerous.
-After several months of research and development, it was decided to remain faithful to the historical spirit of the JB 200, which was used by the French Navy, with its 42 mm steel case evoking the characteristic design of the "skin divers" of the 1970s, its "destro" crown offset to the left, its black dial decorated with the silhouette of a large diver, its water resistance to 200 meters, its luminescent indexes and its extremely legible hands.
+Is it better to revisit the aesthetic and technical codes to modernize it from A to Z?
+Should we draw inspiration from it to open up new creative avenues?
+The possibilities were many.
+After several months of research and development, it was decided to remain faithful to the historic spirit of the JB 200 in the French Navy with its 42 mm steel case evoking the characteristic design of the "skin divers" of the years 70, its "destro" crown offset to the left, its black dial decorated with the silhouette of a great diver, its water resistance to 200 meters, its luminescent indexes and its extremely readable hands

 A mechanical movement with automatic winding

 At the time, the JB 200 was powered by a quartz movement, a France-Ebauches for the first series.
 With the help of Fabrice Pougez, the Jacques Bianchi Marseille team has chosen to equip the new model with a Seiko NH35 mechanical movement with automatic winding, whose robustness, reliability, and precision are proven.
 The idea here is to move upmarket with a tried and tested automatic movement, without however scratching the watchmaking magic of the original piece.
 The historical model had a date window at 6 o'clock.
 What about the new model?
-In the 1980s, Jacques Bianchi had also developed a junior model of his JB 200 with the silhouette of a small diver on its dial.
+In the 1980s another model was also developed, a junior model of the JB 200 with the silhouette of a small diver on its dial.
 This track was also considered.
 It has been explored.
 It will exist, or not.
 That's it for the main lines, knowing that every detail of this new piece has been thought about, debated, day after day, night after night, without stopping.
 And, even if we are from Marseilles, we promise you that we are not exaggerating!

 A "destro" case